brucedkyle/architectures/docs/sustainability/demandrisk.md

 [*IBM Planning Analytics with Watson*](https://www.ibm.com/products/planning-analytics) streamlines and integrates financial and operational planning across the enterprise.

+[*Envizi*](https://www.ibm.com/products/envizi) simplifies the capture, consolidation, management, analysis and reporting of your environmental, social and governance (ESG) data.

 ### Supply Assurance Platform details

 With Inventory Control Tower, you: